-Given the global COVID-19 pandemic, ensuring the health, wellbeing and safety of our diaspora is our primary concern.
-At the same time, we would like to express our heartfelt gratitude and thanks to the healthcare professionals at the frontline of combatting this pandemic, as well as the other key workers (e.g. in Emergency Services, public services, Government, food/medical supplies etc.) who are working to ensure the continued wellbeing of all people.
-We have worked with UK and Cypriot Government to compile the key information for our UK Cypriot community (both UK and Cypriot nationals).
-Please visit the links and websites throughout this email for the most recent and accurate information.
+The health, wellbeing and safety of our community is our primary concern during the ongoing COVID-19 pandemic.
+We would like to express our heartfelt gratitude and thanks to the healthcare professionals at the frontline of combatting this pandemic, as well as the other key workers who are ensuring the continued wellbeing of all of us.

-In this email you can find:
+On this page you can find:

 - Information for Cypriot nationals (consular services, travel to Cyprus)

 There are three simple actions we must all do to keep on protecting each other:

 - Wash hands – keep washing your hands regularly